 - 2/3 cup packed Light Brown Sugar, divided

-- 7 T. Coconut Oil (or butter), melted, divided
+- 7 T. Coconut Oil (or buttery spread like Earth Balance), melted, divided

 - 1 tsp.
 Salt, divided